 Businesses that grow adopt the “10X Rule,” which essentially states that it will take 10 times the effort and resources to grow during the storm.
 They take an offensive posture.
 Rather than contract their expenditures, operations and output, they expand them.
 And they do so in strategic ways that include certain steps.

-So whether you’re interested in learning how to operate a dental practice, a stone shop, a financial services, a B2B business or an eCommerce during a recession, this blog post is well worth reading.
-It address the important question we all have: “what can a business do to survive an economic crisis?”
+So whether you’re interested in learning how to operate a dental practice, a stone shop, financial services, a B2B business or an eCommerce during a recession, this blog post is well worth reading.
+It addresses the important question we all have: “what can a business do to survive an economic crisis?”

-When done right, business leaders know that marketing and advertising is what delivers more business.
+When done right, business leaders know that marketing and advertising are what delivers more business.
 They also understand that during a recession, the majority of other businesses, including many of their competitors, will be reducing their marketing and advertising spend.

-Wise, proactive business owners and/or management teams therefore increase their marketing and advertising campaigns.
+Wise, proactive business owners and/or management teams, therefore, increase their marketing and advertising campaigns.
 That’s right.
 Marketing during a recession should actually be expanded, rather than contracted.
 Implementing a strategy of marketing more aggressively while competitors pull back, yields a compound positive effect and tangible results.
 Companies that cut their marketing and advertising expenditures during a recession will suffer an even greater loss of business, thereby creating a self-fulling prophecy of failure.

 When asking which business do well during a recession — in short, it’s the ones that market themselves strongly and engage in advertising and all forms of digital marketing during a recession.

 While it seems counterintuitive, this is actually what major corporations do to thrive.
-We all have clients or customers who are slow to pay, are extremely difficult, or require a disproportionate amount of your staff’s attention in relation to the revenue they generate for your business.
+We all have clients or customers who are slow to pay, are extremely difficult or require a disproportionate amount of your staff’s attention in relation to the revenue they generate for your business.
 Cut these customers now.